Question marks on craft paper

 The interviewer is also certainly not out to get you; they would much rather accept you than not, as long as you're qualified and motivated.
 With this in mind, you should not lose sleep over contemplating what questions to ask during an MBA interview.

-The very fact that you’re reading an article about the best questions to ask your MBA interviewer shows that you’re taking your preparation and research seriously.
 As long as the questions you ask are not redundant or aimless, they are almost assured to help you come across as an even more focused and professional applicant.
 Keep the questions on topic, related to your interviewer’s point of view, and open-ended, and they will make an excellent addition to an already aced interview.

 About Inspira Futures